htmlman1/NoPotBottle/README.md

 # NoPotBottle
-A plugin that removes bottles with potion effects upon drinking.
+A simple plugin that removes bottles with potion effects upon drinking.